patnicolas/geometriclearning/README.md

 - Generative adversarial network
 - Automatic generation (mirror) of encoder/de-convolutional blocks.

-## Information Geometry
-__Information geometry__ applies the principles and methods of differential geometry to problems in probability theory and statistics [ref 3].
-It studies the manifold of probability distributions and provides a natural framework for understanding and analyzing statistical models.
-The directory 'informationgeometry' focuses on the __Fisher Information Metric__ (FIM).

-The Fisher Information Matrix plays a crucial role in various aspects of machine learning and statistics.
-Its primary significance lies in providing a measure of the amount of information that an observable random variable carries about an unknown parameter upon which the probability depends on.
-The Fisher information matrix is a type of __Riemannian metric__ that can be applied to a __smooth statistical manifold__.
-It serves to quantify the informational difference between measurements.
-The points on this manifold represent probability measures defined within a Euclidean probability space, such as the Normal distribution.
-Mathematically, it is represented by the Hessian of the __Kullback-Leibler__ divergence.

 ## Fractal Dimension
 Configuring the parameters of a 2D convolutional neural network, such as kernel size and padding, can be challenging because it largely depends on the complexity of an image or its specific sections. __Fractals__ help quantify the complexity of important features and boundaries within an image and ultimately guide the data scientist in optimizing his/her model.